rushiu/AIprojects/README.md

 # AIprojects
 Python projects utilizing Artificial Intelligence Algorithms.
-Mainly focusing on theory for playing games, such as 8s &amp; 15 Puzzle, Othello/Reversi, etc.
+Focusing on theory for playing games, such as 8s & 15 Puzzle, Othello/Reversi, etc., and classic CS theory problems, such as implementing various versions of Djikstra's algorithm.